juanelas/paillier-bigint/README.md

 npm install paillier-bigint
 ```

-NPM installation defaults to the ES6 module for native JS and the CJS one for Node.js.

-For web browsers, you can also directly download the minimized version of the [IIFE file](https://aw.githubusercontent.com/juanelas/paillier-bigint/master/dist/index.browser.bundle.iife.js) or the [ES6 bundle module](https://raw.githubusercontent.com/juanelas/paillier-bigint/master/dist/index.browser.bundle.mod.js) from GitHub.
+NPM installation defaults to the ES6 module for browsers and the CJS one for Node.js.
+For web browsers, you can also directly download the [IIFE bundle](https://raw.githubusercontent.com/juanelas/paillier-bigint/master/lib/index.browser.bundle.iife.js) or the [ESM bundle](https://raw.githubusercontent.com/juanelas/paillier-bigint/master/lib/index.browser.bundle.mod.js) from the repository.

 ## Usage